jorge-ramirez-upm/RepTate/docs/source/manual/General/DataSet.rst

 ------------------

 Some times, the user may be representing some data that is being updated in real time (because an experiment or simulation is running at the same time as the RepTate session).
 In this cases, it is interesting to update the data in RepTate by reading again the file.
 This can be done by clicking the button "Reload Data Files & Theories" |filereload| (Ctrl+R).

+When reloading data files, RepTate also refreshes unit-aware file parameters from the file header, including changes in both value and unit, and updates the Dataset display accordingly.